ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 ### Yeast: Getting Started

 Below is an example of creating a yeast pangenome chromosome by chromosome, referenced on S288C.
-The genome names are already in SAMPLE.HAPLOTYPE format, and the first steps are identical to above.

 ```
 # make the seqfile